dentarg/auth0-blog/_posts/2017-12-08-how-poor-identity-access-management-equals-security-breaches.markdown

 Millions of passwords are compromised every day.
 Even if you lose credentials through a phishing scheme or a lost device, [two-factor authentication (2FA)](https://auth0.com/learn/two-factor-authentication/) makes it really difficult for thieves to gain access.

-Deloitte's data breach could have been easily prevented with 2FA, which is a standard IAM best practice used by companies of all sizes, including small businesses.
+Deloitte's data breach could have been easily prevented with 2FA, which is a standard Identity Access Management best practice used by companies of all sizes, including small businesses.
 When a password is compromised, two-factor authentication protects access by requiring a second set of information, such as an SMS code or a fingerprint.

 ![Multifactor authentication with fingerprint.](https://cdn.auth0.com/blog/poor-identity/tfa-what.png)

 2FA is so effective, [experts believe](https://www.slideshare.net/cheapsslsecurity/vip-strong-authentication-no-passwords-infographic-by-symantec) that 80% of breaches, including Deloitte, could have been avoided if they had implemented 2FA.
 In the same way no one person has the complete code to Fort Knox's safe, the safety of your valuable data should not hinge on a single password.

-While implementing 2FA for a large organization can seem like an overwhelming internal project, some of the biggest companies in the world are saving time and money by partnering with third-party IAM technologies like Auth0 that have 2FA [already built in](https://auth0.com/learn/two-factor-authentication/).
+While implementing 2FA for a large organization can seem like an overwhelming internal project, some of the biggest companies in the world are saving time and money by partnering with third-party Identity Access Management technologies like Auth0 that have 2FA [already built in](https://auth0.com/learn/two-factor-authentication/).

 ## 2. How Hackers Spent 229 Days Inside One of the Largest eCommerce Platforms